root-project/web/manual/python/index.md

 ### Addressing fields in structures

-In new PyROOT, use `addressof` to retrieve the address of fields in a `struct`.
+In new Python interface, use `addressof` to retrieve the address of fields in a `struct`.

 ```python